How to Care

 Patent leather shoes: These are much easier to clean than leather shoes.
-With a soft cloth and a little soapy water you will be fine.
+With a soft cloth and a little soapy water it will be fine.

 Fabric: To clean mud off fabric shoes, use a small brush or washing up sponge, rinsing with a little water, as you need.
 Once mud is removed, use baking soda, washing up liquid or washing powder.

 If you do not want to end up with misshapen shoes, let them dry naturally.
 To speed up the process, stuff them with tissue or newspaper, it will absorb the moisture.
 Check them in an hour, and if necessary, remove the paper and replace it with fresh, dry pieces.